-You do not need any formal qualifications.
+You will need to have, or be working towards, GCSE English and Maths grade C or above.
 The course is designed to build upon your previous experience, but if you do have some qualifications, these will be enhanced.

 You will need to write a letter to accompany your application form explaining your reasons for applying.
 This could include expanding on prior learning; demonstrating your understanding of the nature of the Access course and how you think you would cope with its demands; describing what you hope to study at university and any other information you think is important.
 This letter is an important part of the selection process, as it will form the basis of discussion at interview and be used to determine the most appropriate ‘pathway’ for you to follow.

-Access is designed to take you on to a wide range of higher education courses nationally including The Open University and University of Plymouth Foundation Degrees available at Strode College.
+Access is designed to take you on to a wide range of higher education courses including The Open University and Plymouth University Foundation Degrees available at Strode College.